dustinf1989/emotional_memory_neuronal_analyses/README.md

 Run the *behavior_analysis.m* script to generate the behavioral statistics and Tables S1 and S2.

-Run the script 'spike_analysis_final.m' to generate all example neuron plots (Fig. 1), Fig. 2, SFig.
+Run the script *spike_analysis_final.m* to generate all example neuron plots (Fig. 1), Fig. 2, SFig.
 1, SFig.
 2 and SFig.
 3.

-Run 'iapsEncoding_dpcaPipeline_final.m' to generate Fig. 3 and the encoding (top) part of SFig.
+Run *iapsEncoding_dpcaPipeline_final.m* to generate Fig. 3 and the encoding (top) part of SFig.
 4

-Run 'iapsRecognition_dpcaPipeline_final.m' to generate Fig. 4 and the recognition (bottom) part of SFig.
+Run *iapsRecognition_dpcaPipeline_final.m* to generate Fig. 4 and the recognition (bottom) part of SFig.
 4.